LOLBAS-Project/LOLBAS-Project.github.io/api/index.md

 </script>

-Currently, the data from the LOLBAS project is accessible in the following ways:
+Currently, data from the LOLBAS Project can be accessed in the following ways:

 ## JSON
 **Entry point**: <a href="{{'/api/lolbas.json' | relative_url }}">{{'/api/lolbas.json' | relative_url}}</a>